-As services deliver against the mental health recovery action plan and COVID-19 restrictions lift, we ask what is the role for digital now?
+As services deliver against the mental health recovery action plan and COVID-19 restrictions lift, we ask: what is the role of digital now?

 Click on the PDF icon below to download our report, and discover:

-- Which patients prefer online support, advice and counselling?
+- Which patients prefer online support, advice, and counseling?

 - Search volumes across mental health categories, including a 2483% rise for mindfulness apps.